ekazasi/Morphometric-traits-over-time/README.md

     - Click Choose Directory...
     - Navigate to your folder (where you cloned the git repository) and click Open

-3. Run the Shiny App (the .R script as it is)
+3. Run the .R script and access the Shiny web app.

 4. Load Data: Within the app, upload the *data/example_data.txt* file to see the primate cranial configuration simulation.